santoslab/case-tool-assessment-4/readme.md

     SendOutputs // release output port values to communication infrastructure
 ```

-This achieves a receiveInput/compute/sendOutput patterns for the tasks.
+This achieves a receiveInput/compute/sendOutput pattern for the tasks.
 In a simplified view, each task runs to completion and finishes within its declared WCET (which seems similar to Microkit budget).

-In AADL, the two basic task types: periodic (time-triggered) and sporadic (event port triggered).
+In AADL, there are two basic task types supported by HAMR: periodic (time-triggered) and sporadic (event port triggered).

 We suggest to get the scheduling working for periodic components first.

 On CASE, the basic idea is that the domain scheduler was used to enforce temporal partitioning.
 See the [domain schedule](https://github.com/santoslab/case-tool-assessment-4/blob/main/basic/test_data_port_periodic_domains/hamr/camkes-seL4_Only/kernel/domain_schedule.c) used with the example above.
 There was a 1-to-1 correspondence between an AADL thread component and a domain (and a CAmkES component).
 An AADL process (roughly corresponding to a protected address space) was identified with a CAmkES component (seL4 "partition").
-Thus, we had the restriction that each AADL process could contain
+Thus, we had a model restriction that each AADL process could contain
 a single thread.

 This generally corresponds with the Microkit notion that each PD is single threaded, and for now we suggest identify the concept of an
 AADL thread with a Microkit PD (so far, so good).

-A concept called "pacing" use CAmkES notifications to coordinate the initiation of a thread's task dispatch with the beginning of
+On CASE, a concept called  "pacing" used CAmkES notifications to coordinate the initiation of a thread's task dispatch with the beginning of
 a slot in the domain schedule.
 In the CASE "self-pacing" approach, each thread consumed a "TickTock" notification to trigger
 the task dispatch and emitted a "TickTock" notification at the end of a task execution to indicate that it was available for
 dispatch when the slot occurred again in the domain schedule.
 For example, see the TickTock notification declarations
 in the Producer Task [CAmkES for the producer](basic/test_data_port_periodic_domains/hamr/camkes-seL4_Only/components/producer_thread_i_producer_producer/producer_thread_i_producer_producer.camkes)

-The abstract structure of the task behavioring as necessary to implement the pattern above is reflected in the
+An example of the C code providing skeleton of the abstract structure of the task pattern above can be seen in the
 [Producer Infrastructure Code run method](https://github.com/santoslab/case-tool-assessment-4/blob/47ba47ba8e35c4090453b361c1aedd9fa0a31a5e/basic/test_data_port_periodic_domains/hamr/camkes-seL4_Only/components/producer_thread_i_producer_producer/src/sb_producer_thread_i.c#L38).
+This code is never seen by the application code.
+The application code provides its own entry points which are
+invoke (indirectly) by the CAmkES-facing infrastructure code below.
 This infrastructure code implemented the CAmkES entry points and used CAmkES level APIs to realize the AADL pattern above.
 ```
 int run(void) { // CAmkES entry point